Mira-2234/Mira-2234/README.md

   funFact: "I debug with console.log and I'm proud of it 😄" };

-🔭 Currently working on exciting React / Next.js projects
+🔭 I’m currently learning React / Next.js
-🌱 Always learning something new in the frontend world 💬 Ask me about JavaScript, TypeScript, React, Next.js ⚡ Fun fact: I turn coffee ☕ into beautiful UIs
+🌱 Always learning something new in the frontend world ⚡ Fun fact: I turn coffee ☕ into beautiful UIs